Epskampie/nodereload/README.md

-# NodeReload
+# nodereload

-NodeReload is a simple alternative LiveReload implementation for Windows 7 using node.js.
+NodeReload is a simple LiveReload implementation using node.js for Windows 7.
 It allows you to use the LiveReload browser extensions without the LiveReload native program.

 This is intended to be a temporary fix, until the LiveReload binaries for Windows are up to scratch.

-## What it supports
+## What does it support

 * Triggering the browser reload on a file change, instantly.
 * Live CSS reloading.

-## What it doesn't support
+## What doesn't it support

-* LESS, minifying, combining, or any other kind of processing of files.
+* LESS, Minifying, combining, or any other kind of processing of files.

 ## How to use

 * Install a LiveReload browser extension: http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-
 * Install node.js for windows: http://nodejs.org/
 * Download and upzip this project: https://github.com/Epskampie/nodereload/zipball/master
-* Add the directories you want to watch to the top of __nodereload.js__ (instructions inside).
+* Add the directories you want to watch to __directories.js__ (instructions inside).
-* Start nodereload__.bat__
+* Execute __nodereload.bat__
 * Start the browser extension.
-* Watch as your browser automatically refreshes when you change a file in one of the watched directories.
+* Watch as your browser automatically refreshes as you change a file in one of the watched directories.